lter/scicomp/.github/ISSUE_TEMPLATE/onboard-template.md

     - [ ] Create GitHub repository in LTER GH org (use [template WG repo](https://github.com/lter/lterwg-template))
 - [ ] Open an issue for supporting this group as a sub-issue of [this issue](https://github.com/lter/scicomp/issues/61)
     - "Type" should be "initiative"
-    - Label should be "working-group"
+    - Label should be "working-group" _OR_ "sparc-group"
 - [ ] Add _this issue_ as a sub-issue of the one for all support tasks for that group
+- [ ] Wait for LNO onboarding meeting with group PIs to be scheduled
+    - [ ] Attend that meeting and give short shpiel about SciComp support
 - [ ] Schedule dedicated SciComp onboarding meeting
     - [ ] Discuss types of support (tasks, sprints, etc.)
     - [ ] Discuss educational offerings